dartoos-dev/well_formed/README.md

 - the property has been deprecated by the Flutter sdk.
 This is the case of the `autovalidate` and `maxLengthEnforced` properties.
 - the property has been considered too superfluous — it has little use in the context of form fields.
-This is the case of the following properties:
+This is the case for the following properties:

 ```Dart
 Brightness? keyboardAppearance,